Braxai/Course-Notes/ECS 153 Computer Security/Security Principles Reading.md

 Reference Monitor : single point through which all access must occur (ensures all access is monitored and protected)

 ### 1.9 Shanon's Maxim
-Shannon's Maxim : attacker knows the system that they are attacking
+Shanon's Maxim : attacker knows the system that they are attacking

 "Security through obscurity" : systems that rely on the secrecy of their design, algorithms, or source code to be secure.
 - brittle and difficult to keep system design a secret